PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 ") }}

-## Step 5: Create neovim base edition
+## Step 5: Create Neovim base edition

 In the basic edition, we will include the lazygit plugin.
 However, the lazygit program will be wrapped with our own configuration.
 Let's begin with this.